llpeterson/internetworking/impl.md

 > inspection.
 They were not as general-purpose as the NPUs we're
 > discussing here; nor were they as high-performance.
 It seems likely
 > that the current approach will make purpose-built network
-> processors obsolete, but in any case, we prefer the NPU nominclator
+> processors obsolete, but in any case, we prefer the NPU nomenclator
 > because it is consistent with the trend to build programmable
 > domain-specific processors, including GPUs for graphics and TPUs
 > (Tensor Processing Units) for AI.